groue/GRMustache/Guides/view_model.md

 Note that the `bodyColor` property is declared `@dynamic`.

-### Dynamic properties, Key-Value Coding, and the Context Stack
+### Dynamic Properties, Key-Value Coding, and the Context Stack

 GRMustacheContext synthesize accessors for the properties that you declare `@dynamic`.

 Those accessors give them direct access to the [rendering context stack](runtime.md#the-context-stack).
-Their storage *is* the context stack.
+The storage of those properties *is* the context stack.

 Generally speaking, when a GRMustacheContext object, or an instance of a subclass, is asked for the value that should render for `{{ name }}`, it renders the value returned by `[document valueForKey:@"name"]`.